Sheffield Hallam University - applicant open day event

 You will be supported in your learning journey towards highly skilled, graduate level employment through a number of key areas.
 These include

-access to our student support triangle to help with your personal, academic and career development
+access to specialist support services to help with your personal, academic and career development

 access to our Skills Centre with one to ones, webinars and online resources, where you can get help with planning and structuring your assignments